redhat-developer/vscode-didact/demos/markdown/tutorial/tutorial.didact.md

 Essentially the *Status* label is a textual placeholder for a success or failure message based on the requirement status.
 We have another type-ahead helper to help you create one.

-* Ctrl+Space, select `Insert Requirements label` and then make the hashtag label specific for your requirement.
+* Ctrl+Space, select `Insert Didact Requirements label` and then make the hashtag label specific for your requirement.
 * Example: `*Status: unknown*{#requirement-name}`

 Then you have to decide what kind of requirement it is you’re checking and how specific you want to get.